Gluten-Free Road Trip

 “Only food products that have been labeled by the manufacturer as being Gluten Free are listed here in our Gluten Free Food shopping aisle.
 Though other products may also qualify as Gluten Free, they are not marked by the manufacturer. “

-Coolers come in many sizes, shapes, and materials (soft sided and hard sided).
-They range from simple low-tech styrofoam to hi-tech iceless car battery/AC powered travel coolers and refrigerators.
-The hard sided coolers offer longer cooling than soft sided.
+Coolers come in many sizes, shapes, and materials (soft-sided and hard sided).
+They range from low-tech styrofoam to hi-tech iceless car battery/AC powered travel coolers and refrigerators.
+The hard sided coolers offer extended cooling than soft sided.
 Spend some time researching which type of cooler is right for your needs - it’s worth the investment of time.

 If you’re going old school with a traditional non-powered cooler, you’ll need to think about the type of ice to use.
 What?!?
 Ice is ice, no?

-Crushed ice or cubes cools items faster, but blocks of ice last longer.
+Crushed ice or cubes cool items faster, but blocks of ice last longer.
 Dry ice is also an option, but requires some special handling - we won’t cover that here.

-Cube ice & water mixture is great for cooling beverages, but tends to be messy and doesn’t mix well with food.
+Cube ice & water mixture is excellent for cooling beverages, but tends to be messy and doesn’t mix well with food.
 Soggy food is never good eats.

-The best option is block ice - even better when the block is inside a container like a plastic bottle or sealable container.
-The container helps in reducing the amount of water in your cooler.
+The best option is block ice - even better when the block is inside a container like a plastic bottle or sealable container; this helps in reducing the amount of water in your cooler.

-For smaller ice bottles, Pure Leaf Iced Tea 18oz are perfect.
+Pure Leaf Iced Tea 18oz bottles are perfect for smaller spaces.
 All of these bottles are made of thicker plastic and hold up very well.
 We use them almost weekly for grocery shopping expeditions.
 Soda bottles work well too.